|Guide||♦||6 Triplogs||Active Topic|

 You know it's bad if the gub'ment has given up ...

 This trail is officially a "forest service road."
 However, it is quickly becoming a de facto multi-use trail.
 This description has been posted to increase potential visitors' knowledge about this important access route and its deteriorating condition.

 This trail is prone to be very dusty.
 This road is tough to negotiate in a vehicle in multiple places.
 A rental Toyota RAV4 had trouble ascending a very bad spot in the rain and a friend's Chevy Suburban damaged a 4WD actuator at another spot in dry conditions.

 Forest Service Road 152 (FR152) (also known as Dry Creek Road and Vultee Arch Road) has been used for many years as the way to drive to multiple trailheads (listed below) leading into the Red Rock-Secret Mountain Wilderness from the south and west and the North Urban Trail System from the north.
-Over the course of time, the condition of the road has deteriorated considerably.
+Over time, the condition of the road has deteriorated considerably.
 In May 2010, it is said that the Forest Service did some work on this road in an attempt to improve driveability.
 Since that time, the road has again become much less useable and virtually impassable in some areas by passenger cars.
 As of Summer 2012, rangers are actively warning would-be visitors about the hazards of trying to drive this trail in anything other than a high profile, short wheelbase vehicle.
 As of November 2012, rangers are telling people that the Forest Service has given up on trying to save the road.